ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/aks/cluster_deployment.md

 Any computer which has the required tools installed can be used for this section.

-You will need a [Azure account](https://azure.microsoft.com/).
+You will need an [Azure account](https://azure.microsoft.com/).
 Create an account if needed.

 Three tools are required on the computer you are using.
 Follow the links to install the required tools.

 * [Terraform](/install-guides/terraform)
 * [Kubectl](/install-guides/kubectl/)
 * [Azure CLI](/install-guides/azure-cli/)

+## Azure authentication

+For Azure authentication, follow this [documentation](/learning-paths/server-and-cloud/azure/terraform#azure-authentication).

+## Create an SSH key pair

+Generate an SSH key-pair (public key, private key) using `ssh-keygen`.
+To generate the key-pair, follow this [documentation](/install-guides/ssh#ssh-keys).

+{{% notice Note %}}
+If you already have an SSH key-pair present in the `~/.ssh` directory, you can skip this step.
+{{% /notice %}}

 ## Create an AKS cluster using Terraform